gbirke/lebenplusplus/content/post/2020-09-27-Vuex-with-Vue-Composition-API.md

 });
 ```

-With this setup, using Vuex is over-engineering since the main purpose of
+With only one component, using Vuex is over-engineering since the main
-Vuex is to share state between components and I only have one component
+purpose of Vuex is to share state between components.
+But my example
-that could keep its state internally.
-Now that I want to add a second
-`AwesomenessComponent` that's using the composition API, this will change
-because all components should share the Vuex store - if I toggle the
-awesomeness in the "classic" component, I want the state of the
-composition based component to change too.
+should demonstrate how to mix and match components using the composititon
+API and the "classic" style of using Vuex, demonstrating that they all
+share the same store.

-## First attempt - getting the store from the parent
+## First attempt - getting the store from the root element

 In the `setup` method of the component API you don't have a reference to
 the Vue component instance.
 Therefore, you can't call `this.$store`.
 There
 is a workaround, though: The `setup` method has a second parameter,
-`context`, that allows you to access the *parent* instance of the Vue
+`context`, that allows you to access the *root* instance of the Vue
-component.
-If that parent instance has a store, then you can call that
+component tree.
+If that root instance has a store (because the application
+initialization code called `Vue.use(Vuex)`), then you can access that
 store instance.
-In my opinion, that's not a good solution because it
-introduces a hidden, implicit dependency, making it harder to use and to
-test, because you'll always have to remember to set up the parent instance
-with a store.
-But it works and I can create a component that looks like this:
+The component looks like this:

 ```vue
 <template>